UNINETTSigma2/documentation/code_development/guides/openacc.md

 ## Summary
 In this guide we have shown how to use OpenACC to transition a simple `C` example from running on the CPU to running the main calculations on GPU.
-We have detailed how such code can be used compiled and run on Saga.
+We have detailed how such code can be used, compiled and run on Saga.
 And, we have introduced Nsight and how it can be used to profile and guide OpenACC transitions.